Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 ### 3.7 Install .NET runtime

-Required by Bioconductor package rmspc.
+Required by Bioconductor package **rmspc**.

 For more about installing .NET, see https://docs.microsoft.com/en-us/dotnet/core/install/linux-ubuntu#2004-.

 #### Install the Microsoft signing key